-- The University will work to ensure that people who disclose or report that they have experienced sexual misconduct, are treated with compassion and care, and provided with timely and appropriate trauma-informed support and other measures to continue to work or study in safety and free from further harassment.
+- The University works to ensure that people who disclose or report that they have experienced sexual misconduct, are treated with compassion and care, and provided with timely and appropriate trauma-informed support and other measures to continue to work or study in safety and free from further harassment.

-- The University will provide resources for those most likely to receive disclosures and or reports by providing access to adequate training and support.
+- The University provides resources for those most likely to receive disclosures and or reports by providing access to adequate training and support.

-- The University will provide people who receive disclosures and or reports of sexual misconduct with appropriate access to opportunities to debrief with qualified professionals, either in the University or broader community.
+- The University provides people who receive disclosures and or reports of sexual misconduct with appropriate access to opportunities to debrief with qualified professionals, either in the University or broader community.